mfaeezshabbir/inkspiree/apps/api/README.md

 #### Option 2: Local PostgreSQL
 1. Install PostgreSQL locally
-2. Create a database named `inkspire`
+2. Create a database named `inkspiree`
 3. Update the `DATABASE_URL` in your `.env` file

 ### Running the API